HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/hatchet.md

 The **Hatchet** is a melee weapon added in the [v0.18.1](https://github.com/HasangerGames/suroi/releases/tag/v0.18.1) update on June 21, 2024.

 # Background
 A hatchet is a single-handed striking tool with a sharp blade on one side used to cut and split wood, and a hammerhead on the other side.
-Hatchets may also be used for hewing when making flattened surfaces on logs; when the hatchet head is optimized for this purpose it is called a hewing hatchet.
-More about it at [here](https://en.wikipedia.org/wiki/Hatchet).
+Hatchets may also be used for hewing when making flattened surfaces on logs; when the hatchet head is optimized for this purpose it is called a hewing hatchet. ire hatchets have a spike on the back and are used to break down windows and doors.

 # Strategies

 ## Using

-- The Hatchet is good at breaking obstacles and it can break [Flint Stone](https://wiki.suroi.io/obstacles/flint_stone).
+- The Hatchet can be used to break [Ammo Crates](/obstacles/ammo_crate) and [Gun Lockers](/obstacles/gun_locker) that aren't breakable by [Fists](/weapons/melee/fists).
-- It is advised that you shouldn't use the Hatchet during fights due to its low DPS of 71.43 (for reference, [Fists](https://wiki.suroi.io/weapons/melee/fists) has a DPS of 80).
+- With a very high DPS, the Hatchet fairs well against most other melee weapons.

 ## Countering